Health care fraud: Kickbacks

-Upcoding of items
+Upcoding of items and services

 Similar to upcoding of services, but involving the use of medical equipment.
 An example is billing Medicare for a power-assisted wheelchair while only giving the patient a manual wheelchair.

-Upcoding of services

 Billing Medicare programs for services that are more costly than the actual procedure that was done.
 It is a form of billing fraud where healthcare service providers submit false billing codes to obtain higher reimbursement at the expense of programs like Medicare, Medicaid, and TRICARE.

 Unbundling

 Bills for a particular service are submitted in piecemeal, that appear to be staggered out over time.
 These services would normally cost less when bundled together, but by manipulating the claim, a higher charge is billed to Medicare resulting in a higher pay out to the party committing the fraud.

-Unnecessary services
+Unnecessary health care and excessive services

-Unlike excessive services, this fraudulent scheme occurs when claims are filed for care that in no way applies to the condition of a patient, such as an echo cardiogram billed for a patient with a sprained ankle.
+Excessive service occurs when Medicare is billed for something greater than what the level of actual care requires.
+This can include medical related equipment as well as services.
+Unnecessary health care fraud occurs when claims are filed for care that in no way applies to the condition of a patient, such as an echo cardiogram billed for a patient with a sprained ankle.

-People engaging in this type of fraud are also subject to the federal Anti-Kickback statute.